nysbc/appion-protomo/README.md

 # Compatibility

-The workflow has been tested in Mac OSX El Capitan 10.11.3, Ubuntu 14.04.3 LTS, CentOS 7, and Windows 10.
+The workflow has been tested in Mac OSX El Capitan 10.11.3, Ubuntu 14.04.3 LTS, CentOS 7, Windows 10, and Amazon EC2.

 # Bugs, Suggestions, & Discussion